 As the world changes, so do we.
 This fall, we’re unveiling new programs, day-long workshops, and semester courses for WNA students to enroll and revel in.
-These ‘Next Generation’ courses in cybersecurity, social media, engineering, creative writing, and social impact continue WNA’s position as a pioneer of high school education in today’s everchanging world.
+These ‘Next Generation’ courses in cybersecurity, social media, engineering, and creative writing continue WNA’s position as a pioneer of high school education in today’s everchanging world.

 Over the past two decades, technology has unleashed an unprecedented amount of societal change on humanity.
 With all of the tremendous life-altering impacts that this technology has had, it brings with it an untold amount of harm, risk, and destruction.